Skip to main content

 columnsIColumnDef<T>[]requiredColumn definitions

-dataT[]Client-side data array
+dataT[]Client-side row data

-dataSourceIDataSource<T>Server-side data source (mutually exclusive with data)
+dataSourceIDataSource<T>Server-side data source (use instead of data)

-getRowId(item: T) => RowIdrequiredUnique row identifier
+getRowId(item: T) => RowIdrequiredReturns a unique identifier per row

 pageSizenumber20Rows per page

-sort{ field, direction }Initial sort
+sort{ field, direction }Initial sort state

 filtersIFiltersInitial filters